VlachosGroup/openmkm/docs/output.md

 species in gas phase, followed by species in bulk phase and surface phases.
    - Provides specie's name, phase, atomic composition, and fractional surface coverage (if a surface species)
+   - This file acts as input to RenView.

 2. **Hform.out**:
    - List each species dimensionless formation enthalpies (H/RT)